- Further Education

-We know there’s always a lot of focus on A level results day, but here at Studential, we haven’t forgotten that some students will be receiving their AS results.
+We know there’s always a lot of focus on A level results day, but here at Studential, we haven’t forgotten that some students will also be receiving their AS results.

-We believe these are equally important as A2 grades, and realise that those collecting AS results on Thursday 18th August 2016 need just as much help and support on the day itself.
+With the recent confusing changes to A Levels, we realise that those collecting AS results on Thursday 18th August 2016 need just as much help and support on the day itself.

 It’s AS Level results day – what do I do?

 Before you head off to school or college to collect your results, we recommend you take the following items with you:

 - calculator (in case you need to add up module marks)

 My grades are better than I expected

 If you have taken your AS Level in an unreformed subject, gaining higher marks now in at least one subject, and therefore a higher grade, takes the pressure off you a little during your A2 year.

 For example, if you were expecting a grade C in Biology, but achieve a B, this gives you a better chance of averaging a B overall, even if you do not score so highly in your A2 exams next year.